-What's a summary statement and when should you include one on your resume?
-A resume summary statement is a brief list or a few sentences at the top of your resume (after your contact information) that highlights your qualifications for a job.
+What's a summary statement, and when should you include one on your resume?
 Also known as a summary of qualifications or a resume profile, a summary statement gives the hiring manager, at a glance, a synopsis of your professional qualifications.

 When writing a resume summary statement, be sure to include concrete information on how you have added value to companies and helped to transform departments or organizations.
 This will show the hiring manager that you would be an asset to the company.